serafin-labs/serafin/misc/doc/OVERVIEW.md

 ## Transports

-**Pipelines** are a programmatic way to access your data and business logic. **Transports**, on the other side, make pipelines available to the rest of the world.
+**Pipelines** are a programmatic way to access your data and business logic. **Transports**, on the other side, make pipelines available externally.

 The REST transport will create RESTfull endpoints for each one of your pipelines.